 The provision of debt impairment was determined.
-For the 2020/21 financial year this amount to R34, 3 million and decrease to R31 million by 2022/23.
+For the 2021/22 financial year this amount to R32 million and increase to R33 million by 2023/24.
 While this expenditure is considered to be a non-cash flow item, it informed the total cost associated with rendering the services of the municipality, as well as the municipality's realistically anticipated revenues.

 Provision for depreciation and asset impairment has been informed by the Municipality's Asset Management Policy.
 Depreciation is widely considered a proxy for the measurement of the rate asset consumption.
-Budget appropriations in this regard total R68 million for the 2020/21 financial and equates to 14.84 per cent of the total operating expenditure.
+Budget appropriations in this regard total R74,8 million for the 2021/22 financial and equates to 14.9 per cent of the total operating expenditure.

-Other materials comprise of amongst others the materials for maintenance of roads, electricity and municipal buildings.
-For 2020/21 the appropriation against this group of expenditure has went down by 47, 95 per cent (R6, 3 Million) and remain the same in 2021/2022 and then increase by 43.90 per cent for 2022/2023.
+Inventory consumed comprise of amongst others the materials for maintenance of roads, electricity, and municipal buildings.
+For 2021/22 the appropriation against this group of expenditure has went down by 13,49 per cent (R1,4 million) and decrease by 23,55 per cent in 2022/2023 and then increase by 22.22 per cent for 2023/2024.

 Other expenditure comprises of various line items relating to the daily operations of the municipality and operational projects.
 This group of expenditure has also been identified as an area in which cost savings and efficiencies can be achieved.
-For 2020/21 this expenditure increases by 9, 39 per cent.
+For 2021/22 this expenditure increases by 14,33 per cent.